MohamedHamdy1984/booking-course-plugin/README.md

 1. Upload the plugin folder to `/wp-content/plugins/`
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Ensure WooCommerce is installed and activated
-4. Configure teachers and their availability in the admin panel
+4. Configure providers and their availability in the admin panel

 ## Requirements